T0rUser/T0rUser.github.io/_posts/2017-05-11-using-https-everywhere-to-force-redirects-to-onion.md

 ---
 layout: post
-title: Using HTTPS Everywhere to force redirects to *.onion
+title: Using HTTPS Everywhere to force redirects to \*.onion
 categories:
-  - Onion Services
+  - Onion-Services
   - Usability
 ---
 One of the .
 In this article